locobit-space/bitspace-pos/docs/SETUP_GUIDE.md

-# BitSpace POS - Setup Guide
+# bnos.space - Setup Guide

 ## 📱 For Store Owners

 ### Step 1: Create Your Account

-1. Open BitSpace POS in your browser
+1. Open bnos.space in your browser
 2. Click **"Staff"** tab → **"Login as Owner"**
 3. Enter your Nostr private key (nsec) OR use browser extension
 4. Your store is created automatically!